michaloumen/projeto-1-game/README.md

 ## Game Rules
 Candy Crush is a single player game where players swap pieces of colored candy on a board to make a combination of three, four or five identical colors in a row or column.
 It is possible to exchange a piece of place with those around it.
 Scoring is done using these combinations.
-When this happens, the combined candies are crushed and a new random combination is generated.
+When this happens, the combined candies are crushed and a new random combination is generated.<br>
 The objective of this game is to achieve the defined score.
 There are two options for game modes: Play Timer and Play Moves.
 In the timer, there is a time limit for making the combinations.
 And in moves, there is a movement limit.
 When this limit is exhausted, it is possible to know if you won or lost by the message that will appear on the screen.

 ## Installing
-You can run it offline by downloading/cloning the project files or you can run my online instance from [GitHub Pages] (https://michaloumen.github.io/projeto-1-game/)
+You can run it offline by downloading/cloning the project files or you can run my online instance from [here] (https://michaloumen.github.io/projeto-1-game/)

 ----------------------------
 ## Acknowledgments